Cunning Tether, or Why Terms of Service Outweigh White Papers

 Using any cryptocurrency always involves some risks: after all, there’s nobody undertaking to clear bitcoin with national currencies, though bitcoin has never been promoted as a national currency on a blockchain.

-For that reason, you are advised to be observant and careful while dealing with cryptoassets, and to rationally estimate your risks, while ForkLog would do its best to help you in your efforts.
+For that reason, you are advised to be observant and careful while dealing with cryptoassets, and to rationally estimate your risks.